 What to Use to Clean Granite Counters

-In order to clean and disinfect granite countertops, simply do what I had been doing – use hot water and dish rag or sponge and clean up spills, crumbs, and messes.
+In order to clean granite countertops, simply do what I had been doing – use hot water and dish rag or sponge and clean up spills, crumbs, and messes.

 But, then go over your granite countertops with a good granite cleaner, one that specifically is designed to clean granite and stone.